DHI/mikeio/docs/dfsu.md

 ## MIKE IO Flexible Mesh Geometry

-MIKE IO has a Flexible Mesh Geometry class containing the list of node coordinates and the element table which defines the mesh, as well as a number of derived properties (e.g. element coordinates) and methods making it convenient to work with the mesh.
+MIKE IO has a Flexible Mesh Geometry class, `GeometryFM`, containing the list of node coordinates and the element table which defines the mesh, as well as a number of derived properties (e.g. element coordinates) and methods making it convenient to work with the mesh.

 ```{eval-rst}
 .. autosummary::